-This beautiful 40x40x4cm oil on round stretched canvas is on auction NOW.
+This beautiful 40x40x4cm oil on round stretched canvas will be on auction for the next few weeks.
 All funds raised will be will be donated to Rabies Awareness Body in Eshowe in KwaZulu Natal, South Africa.
 This local organisation is committed to raising awareness of rabies, such as teaching children in the townships how to train and care for their pets.

 Read below Linda’s story of the painting and why she chose this way to engage in ‘Rabies 360 Challenge’: